-Subject Code Subject Name Credits ETDLO1013 Image Analysis using Machine learning 04
+Subject Code FTPF1021 Subject Name Image Analysis using Machine learning Credits ETPE1021 Image Analysis using Machine learning 03

 • Image and Video processing

 - To provide exposure to students in gaining knowledge on concepts and understanding of Image Analysis. - To give necessary knowledge of digital image analysis for further research within the area and to be able to use digital image analysis within other research areas such as computer graphics, image coding, video coding and industrial image processing problems. - To prepare the student for further studies in e.g. computer vision, multispectral image analysis and statistical image analysis.